chickchetwynd/dbt_SF_bike_hire_project/README.md

 FROM bike_hire
 ```

-In the __FROM__ clause, the query references the source as defined by the [.yml](https://github.com/chickchetwynd/dbt_SF_bike_hire_project/blob/main/models/source/source.yml) file.
+In the __FROM__ clause in the CTE named __bike_hire__, the query references the source as defined by the [.yml](https://github.com/chickchetwynd/dbt_SF_bike_hire_project/blob/main/models/source/source.yml) file.
 Now if the source changes, the SQL code doesn't also need to change preventing extra work 'down stream'.

 <br>